Abdulrasheed055/Household-Socio-Economic-Survey-Project/README.md

 The purpose of this project was to design and deploy a short household survey using KoboToolbox  to collect and analyze basic demographic and economic data.
 The goal was to generate actionable insights for decision-making in community and development planning

-# Household Socio-Economic Survey Project

-## 📌 Project Overview
-This project demonstrates the **end-to-end process of digital data collection and analysis** using **KoboToolbox and Excel**.
-A short household survey was designed, deployed, and analyzed to uncover insights about family size, income levels, and access to basic amenities in Nigerian households.

----

 ## 🎯 Aim
 - To design and deploy a household survey using KoboToolbox.